haomo-ai/OverlapTransformer/README.md

 # OverlapTransformer

-The code for our paper submitted to IROS 2022:
+The code for our paper submitted to RAL/IROS 2022:

 **OverlapTransformer: An Efficient and Rotation-Invariant Transformer Network for LiDAR-Based Place Recognition.**

-OverlapTransformer (OT) is a novel lightweight neural network exploiting the range image representation of LiDAR sensors to achieve fast execution with **less than 4 ms per frame**.
-The arxiv link is coming soon ...
+OverlapTransformer is a novel lightweight neural network exploiting the range image representation of LiDAR sensors to achieve fast execution with **less than 4 ms per frame**.
+It is a newer version of our previous [OverlapNet](https://github.com/PRBonn/OverlapNet), which is faster and more accurate in LiDAR-based loop closure detection and place recognition.

+The arxiv paper is coming soon ...

 Developed by [Junyi Ma](https://github.com/BIT-MJY), [Xieyuanli Chen](https://github.com/Chen-Xieyuanli) and [Jun Zhang](https://github.com/zhangjun-xyz).

 <img src="https://github.com/haomo-ai/OverlapTransformer/blob/master/query_database_haomo.gif" >

-Fig. 1 An animation for finding the top1 candidate with OverlapTransformer on sequence 1-1 (database) and 1-3 (query) of **Haomo dataset**.
+Fig. 1 An online demo for finding the top1 candidate with OverlapTransformer on sequence 1-1 (database) and 1-3 (query) of **Haomo dataset**.

 <img src="https://github.com/haomo-ai/OverlapTransformer/blob/master/haomo_dataset.png" >